European System of Financial Supervision

 Role of the European Parliament

 As co-legislator, Parliament played an important part in setting up the founding legislation for the ESFS.
-Moreover, Parliament has a scrutiny role as regards the measures adopted in developing the single rulebook, i.e. delegated acts (including regulatory technical standards) and implementing acts (including implementing technical standards).
-The Chairs and Executive Directors of the ESAs have to be confirmed by Parliament.
-Parliament also has extensive information rights, e.g. being entitled to receive the annual work programme, the multiannual work programme and the annual reports of the ESAs.
+The chairpersons and executive directors of the ESAs must be confirmed by Parliament.
+Parliament also has extensive information rights, e.g. it is entitled to receive the annual work programme, the multiannual work programme and the annual reports of the ESAs.
 In addition, Parliament may request opinions from the ESAs.
 It also votes on the discharge of the budget of the ESAs each year.
+Moreover, the chairpersons of the three ESAs appear annually in a public hearing before Parliament.
+Finally, Parliament has a scrutiny role as regards the measures adopted in developing the single rulebook, i.e. delegated acts (including regulatory technical standards) and implementing acts (including implementing technical standards).